threeport/threeport/docs/docs/faq.md

 # Frequently Asked Questions

-## What kind of applications does Threport support?
+## What kind of applications does Threeport support?

 Threeport supports any containerized application.
-It doesn't matter what language your app is built with.
+It doesn't matter what language your app is developed in or what your build processes are.
 Threeport intentionally does not dictate any build processes, frameworks or app architecture.
 Your continuous integration processes need not change.
 If your app can be built into a container image, it can run on Threeport.

 ## Does Threeport support runtime environments besides Kubernetes?